mpram/IoT_Academy/Month_2/Day_2/readme.md

 ### **Task 2: Connect Virtual Machine to IoT Hub** ###

-In this step we will connect the virtual machine jsut created in previous step to Azure IoT Hub, assigning the device01.
+In this step we will connect the virtual machine just created in previous step to Azure IoT Hub, assigning the device01.

 1. Launch putty locally, copy the IP of the virtual machine in the overview tab